stackhpc/ansible-slurm-appliance/docs/networks.md

 This page describes supported configurations and how to implement them using the OpenTofu variables.
 These will normally be set in `environments/site/tofu/terraform.tfvars` for the site base environment.
-If they need to be overriden for specific environments, this can be done via an OpenTofu module as discussed [here](./production.md).
+If they need to be overridden for specific environments, this can be done via an OpenTofu module as discussed [here](./production.md).

 Note that if an OpenStack subnet has a gateway IP defined then by default nodes